adblockradio/adblockradio/README.md

 ## Future work

 ### Improvements
-- Native advertisements are not well recognized.
-Plugging speech recognition software in and doing semantic analysis could help.
+Detection is not perfect for some specific kinds of audio content:
+- hip-hop music, easily mispredicted as advertisements.
+Workaround is to add tracks to the hotlist.
+- ads for music albums, often mispredicted as music.
+Can be solved by doing a stronger context analysis, but is hard to solve for live streams.
+- advertisements for talk shows, mispredicted as talk, but this is litigious.
+Could be partially alleviated by context analysis.
+- native advertisements, where the regular speaker reads sponsored content.
+This is quire unusual on radios, though more common in podcasts.
+A next step for this would be to use speech recognition software ([Mozilla Deep Speech](https://github.com/mozilla/DeepSpeech)?) and do semantic analysis ([SpamAssassin](https://spamassassin.apache.org/)?).

-- Analog signals (FM) have not been tested and are not currently supported.
+Analog signals (FM) have not been tested and are not currently supported.
+Analog noise might void the techniques used here, requiring the use of filters and/or noise-resistant fingerprinting algorithms.
 Work on this topic could broaden the use cases of this project.

-- Support for popular podcasts.
+Finally, support could be added for popular podcasts that do not share the acoustics of a specific radio.
+There is no particuliar obstacle to doing this: each series of podcasts would have its own acoustic model and hotlist database, as radio already do.

 ### Integrations
 This project is not intended to be handled by end-users.
 Integrations of this project in mass market products are welcome: